sekka1/managedkube.com/_posts/2019-02-12-pod-failure-crashloopbackoff.md

 ```

 Kubernetes is backing off on restarting the container so many times.
 Then the next event tells us that
 the `Liveness` probe failed.
 This gives us an indication that we should look at our `Liveness` probe.
 Either we configured the liveness probe incorrectly for our appplicatoin or it is indeed not working.
-We should start with checking one and then the other.
+We should start with checking on one and then the other.

+# Summary: Troubleshooting `CrashLoopBackOff`

 The error `CrashLoopBackOff` can be tricky if we don't know where to look but with a few commands and looking at the correct places, we can pull out the nugget of information we need to tell us why Kubernetes is declaring the error and doing what it is doing.
 Then the next part is on us to test a few things to make sure everything is correct with our configuration and/or our application.

-# k8sbot
-<A HREF="https://managedkube.com">Learn more</a> about k8sBot, a Kubernetes troubleshoot Slackbot that can help you quickly resolve these types of errors.

-The following describe how you would use @k8sbot in Slack for more information about this pod to get a recommendation on what could be wrong and how
-to fix it.
+# Using k8sBot to troubleshoot `CrashLoopBackOff`

+I created k8sBot because I have spent too many hours figuring out and fixing configuration issues and errors in Kubernetes.
+I was frustrated with having to look at multiple Kubernetes resources and having to pick out the one meaningful error in a sea of text, just like in "Where's Waldo?"
+There were many times when my eyes would skim right over the error and not notice that something was wrong.
+This is a prime example of when robots are better than humans!

+@k8sbot can help you instantly troubleshoot `CrashLoopBackOff`:

 ![k8sbot workflow - crashloopbackoff pod](/assets/blog/images/workflow/k8sbot-crashloopbackoff.png)

+@k8sbot provides troubleshooting recommendations based on current information from your cluster.
+It offers relevant recommendations on how to fix your issue based on what's happening in your cluster, right now.

+<A HREF="https://managedkube.com">Learn more</a> about k8sBot, a Kubernetes troubleshooting Slackbot or sign up for a free trial <a href="https://managedkube.com/start-free-trial">here</a>